 Just as this Spock won't use her given name even though he knows that another version of him is having sex with her.
 He insists on calling her "Miss Chapel" or "Nurse Chapel."

 Just as her Spock has never learned to shorten Christine to Chris, the name she prefers.
 No one here calls her that, except Kirk, but she thinks he does it because he likes to call her that, not because he knows she wants to be called that.

 She doesn't correct Kirk, though.
-It's nice hearing someone call her the name she wants to go by.
+It's nice hearing someone call her by the name she prefers.

-She hurries, tells herself to stop worrying about what people call her.
-She is on her way to the transporter room.
-Sarek is beaming over, on a mission that does not include her Spock.
+She hurries, telling herself to stop worrying about what people call her.
+She's on her way to the transporter room.
+Sarek is beaming over, on a mission that doesn't include her Spock.
 The two men have not warmed up to each other despite months of trying.
-Years, actually, if she considers all the time her Spock had to work on the relationship with his version of this man who now beams in and stands so tall on the pad.
-He is vital, strong.
+Years, actually, if she considers all the time her Spock had to work on the relationship with his version of the Vulcan who now beams in and stands so tall on the pad.
+He's vital, strong.

 "It's Chris," she says, the words coming out as vicious snaps.
 It's not his fault that her Spock can't get her name right; Sarek has no way of knowing he should call her something else.
 Even calling her Christine is a great concession on his part.